info-telecom-strasbourg/strategy-RTS/README.md

 The weathercock should take a random color after 25 seconds (black or white).
 When it's done a new task appear.
 In the futur, we plan to add this task only when our robot detect the color of the weathercock.

 We have simulated the behavior of the robot when it collapses with a border of the arena.

+Concerning opponent, you can control it with your mouse:
+- left click to add a destination
+- right click on a point to delete it.

+The destination should appear with a number when you create it.

 ## Adopted strategy